andrew/ultimate-awesome/README.md

 - [awesome-postgres](https://github.com/dhamaniasad/awesome-postgres) - A curated list of awesome PostgreSQL software, libraries, tools and resources, inspired by awesome-mysql.
 - [awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 - [be-a-professional-programmer](https://github.com/stanzhai/be-a-professional-programmer) - 成为专业程序员路上用到的各种优秀资料、神器及框架.
-- [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) - :sparkles::sparkles:Latest Papers and Datasets on Multimodal Large Language Models, and Their Evaluation.
 - [DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references! .
 - [awesome-indie](https://github.com/mezod/awesome-indie) - Resources for independent developers to make money.
 - [software-architecture-books](https://github.com/mhadidg/software-architecture-books) - A comprehensive list of books on Software Architecture.